Division of Public Utilities

 - Submit a complaint electronically by clicking here.

 The DPU will investigate and attempt to mediate a consumer complaint.
-You will receive a response from either the utility company or the DPU usually within five working days from the day the complaint is received by the DPU, however, some responses can take up to thirty days.
-If you are unsatisfied with the result of your informal complaint, the DPU will provide you with a form that will be used to file your formal complaint with the Public Service Commission.
+You will receive a response from either the utility company or the DPU usually within five working days from the day the complaint is received by the DPU, however, some responses may take up to thirty days.
+If you are unsatisfied with the result of your informal complaint, the DPU will provide you with a form you may use to file a formal complaint with the Public Service Commission.

 Public Service Commission Formal Complaint Process

 Formal complaints filed with the Public Service Commission (PSC) are the last resort in the complaint process.
-A customer cannot file a formal complaint unless the customer has first attempted to resolve the complaint through the informal process, administered by the DPU, described above.
-If, after the DPU’s efforts to investigate, mediate, and resolve the complaint are concluded, the customer is dissatisfied with the outcome, the customer may file a formal complaint with the PSC.
+A customer may not file a formal complaint unless the customer has first attempted to resolve the complaint through the informal process, administered by the DPU, described above.
+If the DPU’s efforts to investigate, mediate, and resolve the complaint are concluded without the customer’s satisfaction, the customer may file a formal complaint with the PSC.

 The DPU will provide the customer with basic instructions concerning submission of the formal complaint.
 Additional written instructions about the content and filing of formal complaints, as well as the complaint litigation process, are available from the Office of Consumer Services.
-This information may be obtained by writing or visiting the Office of Consumer Services at: Heber M. Wells Bldg., 2nd floor, 160 East 300 South, Salt Lake City, Utah 84114-6782.
+This information may be obtained on that office’s website at ocs.utah.gov or by writing or visiting the Office of Consumer Services at: Heber M. Wells Bldg., 2nd floor, 160 East 300 South, Salt Lake City, Utah 84114-6782.

-The PSC’s ability to resolve disputes between customers and utilities is confined to those powers expressly granted to the PSC by the State Legislature.
-In general, the PSC’s jurisdiction involves assuring the rates utilities charge are just and reasonable, and the service provided is safe, adequate and reliable: in other words, the utility is providing service in accordance with its approved tariffs.
-While the PSC has authority to direct a utility follow its tariffs, the PSC does not have authority to award damages to customers who believe they have been harmed because a utility violated its tariffs.
+The PSC’s ability to resolve disputes between customers and utilities is confined to powers expressly granted to the PSC in state law.
+In general, the PSC’s jurisdiction involves assuring the rates utilities charge are just and reasonable, and the service provided is safe, adequate, and reliable.
+While the PSC may direct a utility follow the law, the PSC does not have authority to award damages to customers who believe they have been harmed because a utility violated the law.

 An administrative law judge (ALJ) will review the filed documents and notify the customer and the utility in writing concerning the schedule for the proceeding.
 That notification from the ALJ will include basic instructions on how the customer can participate in the proceeding.
-Many formal complaint proceedings include a hearing before the ALJ during which the complaining customer and the utility present sworn testimony and other evidence for the PSC’s consideration.
+There may be a hearing before the ALJ during which the complaining customer and the utility present sworn testimony and other evidence for the PSC’s consideration.
 The PSC’s decision on the complaint will be presented in a written order.

-Questions concerning the PSC’s formal complaint process should be directed to PSC Secretary Gary Widerburg at (801) 530-6716.
+Questions concerning the PSC’s formal complaint process should be directed to PSC Secretary Gary Widerburg at (801) 530-6716 or email@example.com.